equinor/seismic-zfp/docs/file-specification.md

 *** SeismicZFP supports multiple methods of determining which SEG-Y trace headers are present and/or duplicated.
 The file maintains a record of which was used (heuristic only until v0.1.10):

 0=heuristic, 10=thorough, 20=exhaustive, 30=strip

+**** Blockshape in IL direction is set to 1 for 2D files, also no bytes for 3D geometry between 4-40 are set.